-But then Aixa saw the anger drain from his eyes.
-Watched them go wide and snap to something behind her.
+But then Aixa saw the anger drain from his eyes--watched them snap to something behind her and go wide.

 She spun around.

-And found a pile of rubble that stood in the center of the road.
+And found a pile of rubble standing in the center of the road.
 It was shaped like a man, but still clearly just a bunch of rock and torn asphalt.
 It nodded its head.